 - 1. A gravel driveway and parking area had been placed across the property line of 919 and on the property directly to the west, 803 E. Lincoln Way.
-An additional gravel parking area was added on the north part of 803 Lincoln Way unrelated to Kiwanis. - 2.
-A semitruck trailer was placed across the property line.
+An additional gravel parking area was added on the north part of 803 Lincoln Way, unrelated to Kiwanis.
+Based on aerial photos, both gravel parking areas were added to the properties between from 2017 and 2019.
+The gravel parking on the north side of 803 E Lincoln Way, which is unrelated to the Kiwanis trailer, will be handled separately for code compliance. - 2.
+A semi-truck trailer was placed across the property line.
 The trailer is parked at that location almost permanently.